-Many companies today face a problem: because online job applications have become the norm, it’s easier than ever for hundreds, sometimes thousands of applicants to submit a resume whenever there’s an opening.
+Many companies today face a problem: because online job applications have become the norm, it’s easier than ever for hundreds, sometimes thousands of Candidates for Company to submit a resume whenever there’s an opening.

 Now, that may sound like a champagne problem, for organizations with a tight budget and even less time to spare, making a decision when you have hundreds of applicants can sometimes be daunting.
 Add to that the fact that many people may apply “just to see what happens,” regardless of qualification, and you have your work cut out for you.

 That’s why, in this post, we’re going over what you need to know to ensure that you attract only the best of the best when posting your job openings.
 Check out these tips, then apply them to your applying strategy to start seeing results.

 Rather than uploading your job posting straight to LinkedIn, start by slowly putting your feelers out to see whether there is anyone in your immediate ecosystem who might be a good fit for the job.
 This might mean posting the listing on smaller forums related to your industry, or even reaching out to professionals and colleagues to see if they know anyone who would be a good fit.

 Networking is key here.
 Maybe your old boss knows a young professional looking to get ahead in their career; or maybe you met the perfect candidate a few months back at a university career fair.
 Whatever the case may be, reaching out to these talented individuals before making a public posting can be a great way to start with a smaller, more skilled cohort of Candidates for Your Company.

 Go beyond the resume

 Resumes are a quick and handy way to learn a lot about a potential employee, but they’re not the final word on whether someone is qualified.
 Plus, by only asking for a resume from applicants, you’re pretty much opening the flood gates to anyone who wants to email it in and see what happens.

 Rather than sticking to the same old resume strategy, try asking for some of these documents as well: